bryanhonof/Smart-Systems-Assignment-1/README.md

 ## Project Goals

 <details>
-<summary>Click to expand goals</summary>
+<summary>Click to expand the project goals</summary>

-* For this project you have to plug in your CC3200XL board and upload temperature values to the Python-Heroku server-system, be sure to have a large number of temperature values available, be sure to place your module in the same room for some time…
+* For this project you have to plug in your CC3200XL board and upload temperature values to the Python-Heroku server-system, be sure to have a large number of temperature values available, be sure to place your module in the same room for some time for it to be able to collect usable data…

   <p align="center"><img src="./misc/cc3200.png"></p>